 - Transfer the token from one party to another.

 Cryptocurrency tokens are value counters in a contract.
-ERC20 tokens are, therefore, crypto-tokens built on the Ethereum blockchain adhering to the ERC20 token standard.
-ERC20 tokens are the most popular type of tokens on the Ethereum blockchain and represent fungible assets such as virtual currencies, vouchers, shares, and physical assets such as gold.
+ERC20 tokens are crypto-tokens built on the Ethereum blockchain adhering to the ERC20 token standard.
+ERC20 tokens are the most popular type on the Ethereum blockchain and represent fungible assets such as virtual currencies, vouchers, shares, and physical assets such as gold.

 ERC20 tokens are usually categorized into broad groups: usage tokens and work tokens.
-Usage ERC20 tokens attract utility, meaning that users can pay for goods and services using the token.
+The usage of ERC20 tokens attract utility, meaning that users can pay for goods and services using the token.
 On the other hand, work tokens don’t have utility but give you a sense of share ownership in the network ecosystem.